cs3org/reva/changelog/unreleased/ocm-token-mail-meshdir.md

-Enhancement: Pass the link to the meshdirectory service in token mail.
+Enhancement: Pass the link to the meshdirectory service in token mail

 Currently, we just forward the token and the original user's domain when forwarding an OCM invite token and expect the user to frame the forward invite